cogentlabs/nlapi-experiments/README.md

 #### Good to go?
 Since the NL API is still in alpha, some breaking change may occur.
 In that case, some files under `ml-libs`.
-Anyway, you should be able to click on the extension on Chrome, and say whatever you're looking for.
-Some email having attachment should be listed.
+Anyway, if everything goes well, you should be able see your attachments in your gmail by saying like `List all the attachment I sent to Google yesterday`, on the Chrome extension.

 ### APIs used